DANS-KNAW/dans-datastation-architecture/docs/data-vault-storage-root.md

 !!! note "BagPack"

     The current packaging format is called **[BagPack]{:target=_blank}**.
 It is a recommendation by the Research Data Alliance (RDA) and is implemented as an export/import format by Dataverse.
-For VaaS, DANS has implement BagPack to closely resemble the Dataverse implementation.
+For VaaS, DANS has implemented BagPack to closely resemble the Dataverse implementation.

 One Dataset Version may be exported multiple times (see below for an example).
 Therefore, there is a 1-to-_n_ mapping between a Dataset Version and an OCFL
 Object Version, with _n > 0_.